What Is FSA?

 What expenses are covered under a health FSA?

-Not all clinical and health expenses can be covered by your FSA, and the guidelines are dictated by both the IRS and your employer.
-The most fundamental prerequisite is that a qualified health cost should be paid out of pocket for care given to you, your spouse, or one of your dependents.
-Medical care is characterized by the IRS as any assistance or item that assists with diagnosing, treating, or preventing any sort of infection or ailment.
-You can likewise utilize your FSA to take care of any transportation costs that are caused while getting medical care.
+Not all clinical and health expenses can be covered by your FSA, and the IRS and your employer dictate the guidelines.
+The most fundamental prerequisite is that a qualified health cost should be paid out of pocket for the care given to you, your spouse, or one of your dependents.
+The IRS characterizes medical care as any assistance or item that assists with diagnosing, treating, or preventing any infection or ailment.
+You can likewise utilize your FSA to take care of any transportation costs caused while getting medical care.

-Another rule related with qualified expenses is that you cannot go for seconds, implying that on the off chance that you get reimbursed for a medical cost from your FSA, you cannot be reimbursed from any other person, like your health insurance agency.
+Another rule related to qualified expenses is that you cannot go for seconds, implying that if you get reimbursed for a medical cost from your FSA, you cannot be reimbursed by any other person, like your health insurance agency.
 Also, you should utilize your FSA funds during the assigned plan year, which has a distinct beginning and end date.

-Medical equipment and certain treatments may also be eligible, including:
+Medical equipment and specific treatments may also be eligible, including:

 - Acupuncture and chiropractic care